Understand before you ask

 The course covers environmental setup, language choices, pacing, and interventions that minimize re-traumatization risk.
 Interviewers learn to recognize signs of dysregulation in real time, slow or pause appropriately, and provide grounding without compromising evidentiary integrity.
 The result is more complete disclosure, better cases, and lower secondary-harm risk.

-The course is grounded in current trauma-informed best practices and meets the trauma-informed standards required by many state, federal, and grant-funded programs.
-For specific compliance questions related to your jurisdiction or grant requirements, contact ASC and we’ll confirm fit before scheduling.
+The course is grounded in current trauma-informed best practices and aligns with the standards required by many state, federal, and grant-funded programs, including VAWA (Violence Against Women Act) grant compliance, OVW (Office on Violence Against Women) training requirements, SAMHSA's trauma-informed care framework, and EVAWI's trauma-informed interview training standards.
+For agencies whose child forensic interviewers work under NCAC or APSAC-referenced Child Forensic Interview Structure standards, this course extends the same principles into the adult, suspect, and mixed-caseload work that sits outside those protocols.
+For specific compliance questions related to your jurisdiction or grant requirements, contact ASC and we will confirm fit before scheduling.

 The course is delivered on-site at your agency in one-day or two-day format.
 Contact ASC through the Request Training form or by calling (914) 489-2330 to discuss scheduling, format choice, and case-type focus areas.